Jonathan Albright

 Anita Tuvin Schlechter Auditorium, 7 p.m.

-The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Department of Mathematics & Computer Science and Student Senate.
+This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Writing Program and Student Senate.
 It is also part of the Clarke Forum’s semester theme, Big Data.

 Biography (provided by the speaker)